libing-milly/covey.town/README.md

 The figure above depicts the high-level architecture of our new features to Covey.Town.

-You can find our high-level architecture under `docs/High-level-design.png`.

-A backend service (in the `services/userService` directory) implements the application logic: tracking which "towns" are available to be joined, and the state of each of those towns.

 The app with new features is currently deployed at `https://lucid-thompson-d73d99.netlify.app/`.
 The frontend git repository can be accessed at `https://github.com/libing-milly/covey.town`.
 No modification is made to the original backend in the `services/roomService` directory.
 Instead, we have our backend under `services/userService` directory.
 To deploy the app with the new feature, you will need a mongoDB account.